-Sperm abnormalities can be caused by a range of factors, including congenital birth defects, disease, chemical exposure, and lifestyle habits.
-(See Risk Factors section.)
+Sperm abnormalities can be caused by many factors.
+They include congenital birth defects, disease, chemical exposure, and lifestyle habits.
 In many cases, the causes of sperm abnormalities are unknown.

-Sperm abnormalities are categorized by whether they affect sperm count, sperm movement, or sperm shape.
-They include:
+Sperm abnormalities are categorized by whether they affect sperm count, sperm movement, or sperm shape:

 Retrograde ejaculation occurs when the muscles of the bladder wall do not function properly during orgasm and sperm are forced backward into the bladder instead of forward out of the urethra.
 Sperm quality is often impaired.